Jepvid/CRCPatcher-for-Ship-Custom-Audio/README.md

      Enter the path to the decompiled ROM (`rom.z64`).

 3. **Warning about File Deletion**:
    The executable will display a warning that it will **delete all `.z64` files** and `oot.otr` in the folder before patching.
-You must confirm your understanding by typing "Yes" to continue or "No" to cancel.
+You must follow the instruction to confirm the warning in order to proceed.

 4. **Patch the ROM**:
    Once you've confirmed the deletion, the executable will patch the ROM with the CRC values from the decompiled ROM and save it as a new patched ROM (`patched_rom.z64`).